ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 ## Keyboard and Mouse Emulation

-One Arduino board is able to emulate keyboard and mouse at the same time.
+One Arduino board is able to emulate both keyboard and mouse devices at the same time.
 Now we will consider application that simulates keystrokes and mouse clicks according to the received command from the control script.
-This application should combine approaches of the `mouse.ino` and `keyboard-combo.ino` applications, which are considered before.
+This application should combine approaches of the `mouse.ino` and `keyboard-combo.ino`, which are considered before.

-This is the [`keyboard-mouse.ino`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/keyboard-mouse.ino) Arduino application:
+This is the resulting [`keyboard-mouse.ino`](https://ellysh.gitbooks.io/video-game-bots/content/Examples/ExtraTechniques/InputDeviceEmulation/keyboard-mouse.ino) Arduino application:
 ```C++
 #include <Mouse.h>
 #include <Keyboard.h>